Emotional Eating 10 min read

 Evidence-Based Strategies

-Understanding the problem is essential, but you also need practical tools.
-These strategies are grounded in cognitive behavioral therapy (CBT) and mindfulness research — approaches with strong evidence for addressing emotional eating.
+Understanding the pattern is essential, but you also need practical tools.
+These strategies draw on ideas from cognitive behavioral therapy (CBT) and mindfulness research — approaches clinicians commonly turn to when working on emotional eating.

-1. Urge surfing.
-Instead of fighting the craving or giving in to it, observe it.
-Notice where you feel it in your body.
+1. Riding out the urge.
+Psychologists Alan Marlatt and Judith Gordon popularized the practice of observing a craving without acting on it — often called "urge surfing."
+Instead of fighting the craving or giving in to it, notice where you feel it in your body.
 Rate its intensity from 1 to 10.
 Watch it rise, peak, and — this is the key part — fall.
-Cravings are like waves: they always pass.
-The average emotional eating urge lasts 15–20 minutes.
-If you can surf it, you win.
+Cravings tend to behave like waves: they crest and then fade, usually within minutes, if you don't feed them.

 3. The 20-minute rule.
 When the urge to order hits, commit to waiting just 20 minutes before deciding.
 Set a timer.
 Do something else — anything else.
 Walk around the block.
 Take a shower.
 Call a friend.
-The craving will almost always diminish significantly in that window.
+The craving usually fades on its own in that window.
 If it doesn't, you can still order — but now it's a conscious choice, not an automatic reaction.

 4. Build pattern awareness.
 Start paying attention to the chain of events that leads to emotional ordering.
 It's rarely just "I felt stressed, so I ordered."
 There's usually a sequence: a stressful email → scrolling social media → feeling worse → opening the delivery app → browsing → ordering.
 The earlier in the chain you can intervene, the easier it is to redirect.